debops/debops/docs/internal-ca.rst

 The Certificate Authority is a very vulnerable element of the Private Key Infrastructure.
-Hosts that have a Root CA certificate in their system certificate store will trust any certificates signed by that CA and its intermediate Certificate Authorities, therefore protection of the Root CA private key should be taken care of as soon as possible.
+Hosts that have a Root CA certificate in their system certificate store will trust any certificates signed by that CA and it's intermediate Certificate Authorities, therefore protection of the Root CA private key should be taken care of as soon as possible.